Same-sex marriage in Estonia: Background

-Attempt at constitutional ban
+Attempts to pass constitutional ban

 Following the 2019 elections, the Centre Party entered into a coalition government with the Conservative People's Party and Isamaa.
 The People's Party made a referendum on same-sex marriage a condition for joining the government.
 Eventually, the coalition agreement between the three parties included the pledge of conducting a referendum on same-sex marriage.
 The referendum would have asked voters whether the Estonian Constitution should define marriage as the "union of a man and a woman".
 Initially, the referendum was supposed to be binding and directly amend the Constitution if approved by voters; however, after several months of controversy and debate, the government decided that the referendum would be non-binding and would gauge public opinion on the issue.
 The government agreed to hold the referendum in spring 2021.
 The referendum proposal was widely criticized by the Reform Party and the Social Democrats.
 Opponents argued that the measure was "divisive", "confusing", and "unnecessary".
-In November 2020, Prime Minister Jüri Ratas announced that the wording of the referendum would likely be "Should marriage in Estonia remain as a union between one man and one woman?", and made assurances that the referendum would take place in spring 2021, though an exact date had not yet been agreed on.
+In November 2020, Prime Minister Jüri Ratas announced that the wording of the referendum would likely be: "Should marriage in Estonia remain as a union between one man and one woman?"
+Ratas made assurances that the referendum would take place in spring 2021, though an exact date had not yet been agreed on.
 Further controversy arose when the Election Committee announced it would not be possible to hold the referendum in spring if the government wanted to use a new electronic voter list, in line with recently passed legislation.

 In response to the referendum proposal, the extra-parliamentary Estonian Greens launched a petition in October 2020 on the government website rahvaalgatus.ee calling for the legalisation of same-sex marriage.
 The portal allows citizens to present various petitions, with petitions receiving more than 1,000 signatures referred to the Riigikogu for consideration.
 The marriage petition by the Greens was signed by 35,805 people by its deadline, becoming the most signed petition in the portal's history and surpassing the previously most signed petition which had received 7,000 signatures.
 The Social Democratic Party formally announced its support for same-sex marriage on 1 November 2020, becoming the first mainstream political party in Estonia to do so.
 Estonia 200 also supports same-sex marriage.